IBM-Cloud/terraform-provider-ibm/website/docs/r/api_gateway_endpoint.html.markdown

 # ibm\_api_gateway_endpoint

 Provides an Endpoint.
-This allows endpoint to be created, updated managed and deleted.
+This allows endpoint to be created, updated managed and deleted.Configuration of an api gateway Endpoint resource requires the region parameter to be set for the IBM provider in the provider.tf.
+If not specified, endpoint will default to us-south.

 ## Example Usage for a single Api doc as input